 Use net worth figures to gain control of your own finances and to set yourself goals for the future, but don’t get too caught up in the figures and comparisons.

 When we look at the “average” statistics, it’s important to understand the difference between mean and median.
 “Mean” is another term used for average, but when you’re looking at financial statistics, the mean can produce skewed results.
 Those who are ultra-wealthy influence the numbers so much that the average net worth is higher than most people are able to reach.

 In most cases, it’s more useful to look at the median statistics.
 Instead of being a true average, the median represents the value in the middle.
 For example, if you were ranking 100 people by net worth, the median would be the net worth of the 50th ranked person.
 By looking at the median instead of the mean, the numbers aren’t so skewed by people at either extreme end of the spectrum.

 There are a number of factors that appear to impact these figures, such as levels of education, the family’s housing status, and the age of the family members.
 If you’re looking at improving your own net worth, or simply want to know how you measure up in comparison to your peers, it may be helpful to know the average net worth of US citizens based on their age range, the recent figures are detailed below.

-The statistics used in this article are taken from this report by the Federal Reserve.
-There is a lot of data in the report, so please feel free to browse through it to learn more.
+The statistics used in this article are taken from a report by the Federal Reserve.

 Less than 35 Years Old